 We obviously need to insure the Hall's assets, and any potential liabilities from third party claims (and we are obliged to do so under charity law).
 Hence the management committee is insured for loss, theft or damage to the building and contents by fire or most forms of accidental damage.
-The current amounts insured and the full range of covers can be seen in the 2 schedule pages below.
-(A full copy of the 30 page insurance document with all terms and conditions, is on file if required.)
+The current amounts insured and the full range of covers can be seen in the schedule extract below.
+(A full copy of the Schedule and 30 page insurance document with all terms and conditions, is in file storage if required.)

 The cost of re-building has been formally reviewed several times, such as in 2007 and then a decade later after the extension was built.
-It is index-linked, so there is no need to have regular valuations, but it should nevertheless be considered by the Committee annually in Q1 (before the renewal date) along with other values such as contents in the Hall.
+It is index-linked, so there is no need to have regular valuations, but it should nevertheless be considered by the Committee annually in Q1 (before the renewal date in March) along with other values such as contents in the Hall.